TFEL, MFront and MTestMFrontGallery projectMFrontDDIF2

 the right Cauchy strecth tensor, are now based the Jacobi algorithm from

-library for improved accuracy.
+the FSES library for improved accuracy.

 Code_Aster

-is the name in Code_Aster
+interfaceGROT_GDEP finite strain formulationGROT_GDEP is the name in Code_Aster of a

 finite strain formulation based on the principle of virtual work in the